 - Turn your radio up and pull windows down and keep moving.

 You’re familiar with the general rule NOT to disturb your kids when they’re happily playing at home unless the house is on fire, right?
-Well, the exact same rule applies on the road.
+The exact same rule applies on the road.

 ⇝ Children have needs

 Your kids will probably ask to go to the bathroom within the first 30 minutes of your garage door closing.
 That would be after you had told them to go to the bathroom before you left.
 Five times.
 (And they did.)
 They’ll also ask to go on a regular basis from then on.
 Expect it.
 Unfortunately, there is no way around this one.

 I’m pretty sure that kids peeing alongside a road is an illegal activity here in the U.S., but explain to the bladder of a small child that the closest rest area or a gas station is only 80,000 miles away and you’ll be there in no time.
 Somehow, kids also seem to have the ability to lose more liquids on car trips in relation to their actual liquid intake.
 If they have to go now, just pull over as long as it’s safe.
 Don’t worry about strange looks.
 It’s better than a peed-on car seat.
 If you’re in the process of potty training your children, give yourself a green light to slap a diaper on them for the duration of the ride.

 We’re somewhat used to driving with our kids over long distances (15 hrs+), and what has worked for us is leaving at night and covering long stretches of miles when the kids are asleep.
 Another obvious bonus to traveling at night is less traffic.

 More useful tips for a smooth family road trip:

 - Mess happens.
 Bring a roll of paper towels, plenty of tissues, and wet wipes or wet paper towels kept in a zip lock bag.
 Keep all within reach.

 - To curb mess to a minimum, don’t forget to bring empty plastic bags and fill up and throw away as you go.